-Based on the aforementioned observations, we develop our ARM3Dnet model in an attempt to address them.
+Based on the above-mentioned observations, we develop our ARM3Dnet model in an attempt to address them.
 The contributions of this work can be summarized as follows:

-• We show that there is a direct correlation of inter and within county people's mobility with the spread of the disease and associated deaths and infections at granular level.
+- We show that there is a direct correlation of inter and within county people's mobility with the spread of the disease and associated deaths and infections at granular level.
 We model the spatial dependency of people's mobility as a diffusion process on a directed graph formed with a certain number of counties.
 The diffusion convolution intuitively captures both spatial and temporal dependencies when fed as time-dependent covariate to a sequence-sequence learning framework.
+We experimented with our county-level graph network adding different amounts of sparsity and edge weight-ages and our results are reported in the later sections. - We try to prove that by considering different county-level time series which can be correlated and via sharing this information, one can actually improve the forecasting accuracy and the uncertainty.
+In order to achieve it, we created an auto-regressive model that can jointly train multiple time series together and as a result at every instant the model learns from the time

-- We try to prove that by considering different countylevel time series which can be correlated and via sharing this information, one can actually improve the forecasting accuracy and the uncertainty.
-In order to achieve it, we created an auto-regressive model that can jointly train multiple time series together and as a result at every instant the model learns from the time series information of neighboring counties. - We propose a model which can capture the multimodal nature of the COVID real-time data that shows multiple peaks over time.
+- series information of neighboring counties.
+Our findings are reported in the subsequent sections. - We propose a model which can capture the multimodal nature of the COVID real-time data that shows multiple peaks over time.
 We introduced the Gaussian Mixture Model on top of the auto-regressive model to model the real time multi-modal nature of the COVID data as reported by the CDC and found improvements both in terms of accuracy and uncertainty.
+This ultimately strengthens our assumption that real time COVID data was indeed having multiple peaks and cannot be modelled as a single mode Gaussian distribution.